The Path to Proton Structure at One-Percent Accuracy: Dataset dependence of the NNPDF4.0 parton set

 Having established the reliability of the NNPDF4.0 determination, we now study in detail the impact on the PDFs of the data (in this section) and of the methodology (in the next section).
 This also provides us with further a posteriori checks of the stability and reliability of our results.

 In this Section, we first assess the global impact of the change in dataset when going from NNPDF3.1 to NNPDF4.0, and then we present variants of the baseline NNPDF4.0 fit, in which the impact of specific datasets is studied by removing them from the baseline.
 Finally, we assess the impact of datasets that have not been included in the NNPDF4.0 baseline, with the main aim of checking the stability of our results.
+Whereas the analysis presented in this section gives some indication on the pull of some data on individual PDFs, a full assessment of the impact of various data on the PDFs would require the use of correlation tools such as presented in Ref.~\cite{Carrazza:2016htc}, as well as systematic studies of PDFs based on partial datasets, such as presented in Sect.~2.3 of Ref.~\cite{Butterworth:2014efa} in the context of the NNPDF2.3 determination.

 Except otherwise stated, all the fits presented in this section utilize the methodology discussed in Sect.~\ref{sec:methodology} and correspond to Monte Carlo ensembles of 100 replicas.